 - New tailors/dressmakers usually earn minimum wage.

-- Tailors/dressmakers with two to five years' experience usually earn $18 to $19 an hour.
+- Tailors/dressmakers with two to five years' experience usually earn a little more than minimum wage.

-- Tailors/dressmakers with more than five years' experience, and those who make wedding outfits, can earn up to $20 an hour.
+- Tailors/dressmakers with more than five years' experience, and those who make wedding outfits, can earn up to $20 or more an hour.

 Sources: New Zealand Fashion Tech, 2017; and Competenz, 2017.